-Dr. Aaron Shapiro is the Associate Scientific Director of Toxicology at BCCDC.
-Additionally, he is a Clinical Assistant Professor at the Department of Pathology and Laboratory Medicine at UBC.
+Dr. Aaron Shapiro is the associate scientific director of Toxicology at BCCDC.
+He is also a clinical assistant professor in the Department of Pathology and Laboratory Medicine at UBC.

 Dr. Shapiro's current research includes characterization of the illicit drug supply to assist experts in harm reduction and knowledge translation with proactive solutions and rapid responses to drug-related issues.